ansys/DevRelDocs/2024R2/Discovery-style-guide-24-r2/colors.md

 Figure 7: Example of Color Usage in a Product UI (Light Theme)

-## Font Colors
+## Font colors

--   For the main UI font colors, see Figures 1 and 3 in [Color Palettes and Their Usage](#_Color_Palettes_1).
+-   For the main UI font colors, see Figures 1 and 3 in [Color palettes and their usage](#color-palettes-and-their-usage).
 -   For console/scripting text, use the corresponding colors in the dark and light themes of Microsoft Visual Studio.
--   For overlay help text, see Figures 1 and 5 in [Color Palettes and Their Usage](#color-palettes-and-their-usage).
+-   For overlay help text, see Figures 1 and 5 in [Color palettes and their usage](#color-palettes-and-their-usage).

-## Icon and Cursor Colors
+## Icon and cursor colors

-### Icon Colors
+### Icon colors

 Some of the colors used for icons are constant across themes, while others [change between themes](#theme-dependent-coloring) to better match the altered palette.
 Certain colors used in the icons have assigned meanings, which are discussed in detail in the [Icons section](#themes-and-icon-colors).
-See [Color Palettes and Their Usage](#_Color_Palettes_1) for details about which colors are to be used in icons.
+See [Color palettes and their usage](#color-palettes-and-their-usage) for details about which colors are to be used in icons.

 ![](media/2207d4cba54a3aa3cf51261e68c6654d.png)

-Figure 8:Shades of Green and White as Examples of Icon Colors.
+Figure 8: Shades of Green and White as Examples of Icon Colors.

-### Cursor Colors
+### Cursor colors

 The cursor must always be visible, no matter the color of the UI element below it.
 Unlike stationary icons, cursors move about the screen and are designed to maintain good contrast against any possible background.